assertj/assertj/README.md

 Fest Assertions for Guava
 =========================

-Fest assertions for [Guava](http://code.google.com/p/guava-libraries/) provides assertions for Guava types like `Multimap` .
+Fest assertions for [Guava](http://code.google.com/p/guava-libraries/) provides assertions for Guava types like `Multimap` or `Optional`.

 ## Quick start